JoshMJohnson/Portfolio-Josh-Johnson/Chess/README.md

 <!-- instruction section -->
 <h2 align="center">:scroll: Instructions of how to run program :scroll:</h2>

     1.)
-The driver file is the python file named Display.
-Run Display.py to open up the GUI (Graphical User Interface)
+The driver file is the python file named Display.<br>Run Display.py to open up the GUI (Graphical User Interface)

     2.)
 Enjoy playing Chess
 ---